BurakYs/VidGet/README.md

 ## 📋 Todo
 - [ ] Organize the project structure
-- [ ] Redesign the video details page
+- [x] Redesign the video details page
 - [ ] Add Instagram, Twitter Spotify download support
 - [ ] Add a download history page
+- [ ] Add a "Direct Download" preference
 - [ ] Convert to a mobile app using Capacitor

 ## 🤝 Community